sunnivin/good-scientific-software-for-free/README.md

 # Slides with marp
-This repository contains a talk about which tricks you can get for "free" to make good enough scientific software and why you should care about it.

-## Abstract

-As a scientific developer you are expected to deliver good enough science and code to
+The code quality is essential for reproducibility and maintainability.
+In this talk I will show some tricks you can use to automatically increase the quality of your Python code at "zero" cost.

+Keywords: pre-commits, python, good enough practices